 The creative accounting when you deal with a toxic person has to be seen to be believed.

 I had to deal with somebody who made at least three attempts to trick me into signing a document.
-I will never forget the 2nd and 3rd attempts because he had sat outside the house waiting for me to sign, until I had mentioned calling the police to our youngsters.
+I will never forget the 2nd and 3rd attempts because he had sat outside the house waiting for me to sign with the car engine running, until I had mentioned calling the police to our youngsters.
 It was as if he had heard me because he had then driven off almost immediately.

 It was a scary time.
 I do not think even my lawyer understood the danger we were in.
 It is really hard for most sensible people to comprehend…